vinniefalco/LuaBridge/README.md

       }
     };

     int A::staticData;
     float A::staticProperty;

-These classes may be registered using the following statement:
+The corresponding registration statement is:

     getGlobalNamespace (L)
       .beginNamespace ("test")